 - Acorns Later.
 This individual retirement account (IRA) lets you manage retirement savings in the same place as your other Acorns investing and checking accounts.
 It automatically sets you up with a Roth IRA, traditional IRA, or SEP IRA (for self-employed business owners) when you sign up, depending on your lifestyle and goals.
 It also automatically rebalances the account as you age or your lifestyle changes to help you meet retirement goals.

-- Acorns Spend.
-Anyone with an Acorns account can open this FDIC-protected checking account backed by Lincoln Savings Bank and receive an Acorns Spend debit card.
+- Acorns Checking.
+Anyone with an Acorns account can open this FDIC-protected checking account backed by Lincoln Savings Bank and receive an Acorns debit card.

 - Acorns Early.
 Open a custodial investment account (UGMA/UTMA) for as many kids as you’d like, without any added cost per kid.